ac27182/scala-programming/manning-notes.md

 > map | lift | sequence | traverse

+> we can represent failures and exceptions with ordinary values

+> we can think of Either as the union of two disjoint types

+>

 ```scala
 // don't evaluate unless needed
 // B muust be a supertype of A